Construction Accident Injury Lawyers in Hillsboro, OR

 Medical expenses for treating these injuries can quickly pile up, costing you tens, if not hundreds of thousands of dollars over the course of your treatment.
 Costs can pile up particularly fast if you need physical therapy or require medical equipment to be mobile (this could occur if a limb is amputated or you suffer a spinal cord injury that limits your mobility).

-Fortunately, a Hillsboro construction accident lawyer may be able to pursue compensation for the damages you suffer, such as lost wages and earning capacity.
+Fortunately, a construction accident lawyer may be able to pursue compensation for the damages you suffer, such as lost wages and earning capacity.
 You could also be entitled to compensation for emotional issues caused by your injuries, such as depression or trouble sleeping.
 If your injuries affect your relationship with your spouse, you could be entitled to compensation for loss of companionship.

 Contact Rizk Law now by completing a Free Case Evaluation form.

-Third Parties Involved in Construction Sites
+Third Parties Involved in Construction Site Accident Lawsuits

 Oregon, like every other state, has a workers’ compensation system to compensate workers for on-the-job injuries.
 The trade-off for construction workers is that they receive workers’ compensation benefits and lose the right to sue their employers.